recalledz/project-start/README.md

 🧙‍♂️ Jobs

-Unlocked when cards reach level 10.
+Unlocked when disciples reach level 10.
 Jobs are permanent and provide unique abilities.

 Job Type	Based On	Effects